Serving Delmar, Elsmere, Glenmont, North Bethlehem, Selkirk, Slingerlands, and South Bethlehem NY

 In 2009 the Delmar Rescue Squad was spun off from the Delmar Fire Department and the Delmar Volunteer Ambulance Service was formed.
 The ambulance service and fire department worked closely together, sharing many members and continuing to be co-located in the Delmar Fire Stations.
 The ambulance squad grew to more than fifty members and had four ambulances.
 The Delmar Volunteer Ambulance Service was named the 2012 Agency of the Year for the Hudson-Mohawk Region.

-In January 2013, Bethlehem Volunteer Ambulance Service and Delmar Volunteer Ambulance Service integrated their operations and announced their intention to merge the corporations and become Delmar-Bethlehem EMS.
+In January 2013, Bethlehem Volunteer Ambulance Service and Delmar Volunteer Ambulance Service integrated their operations and announced their intention to merge the corporations and become Delmar-Bethlehem EMS (DBEMS).
 The merger was completed in early 2014.

-Upon the closure of the Voorheesville Area Ambulance Service in 2017, DBEMS offered to merge with the VAAS and give a new home to the members of VAAS so they could continue as volunteer EMTs.
+Upon the closure of the Voorheesville Area Ambulance Service (VAAS) in 2017, DBEMS offered to merge with the VAAS and give a new home to the members of VAAS so they could continue as volunteer EMTs.
 The merger was completed in 2018.
+DBEMS transferred the VAAS headquarters building to the Office of the Albany County Sheriff’s Office EMS Unit to serve as its new headquarters.

-Our red, gold, and purple ambulances were all rebranded in 2018 to DBEMS Blue.
+Our six red, gold, and purple ambulances were all rebranded in 2018 to DBEMS Blue.

 The Delmar Fire Department Paramedics were among the first paramedics in Albany County and in the late 1970s brought advanced life support care to the Town of Bethlehem.